datacamp/courses-introduction-to-python/chapter3.md

 produces `"POOLHOUSE"`.
 But it doesn't end here.
 It's super-easy to chain your method calls:

 ```
-"poolhouse".upper().center("20")
+"poolhouse".upper().center(20)
 ```

 Here, you're first converting `"poolhouse"` to upper case letters, and on the result, you call the `center()` method, that centers `"POOLHOUSE"` in a string of length 20.

 Apart from that, there are also other ways of calling Python methods.
-Instead of explaining these in detail, I suggest you experiment with the calls below.
-Can you tell which one is invalid, so which one generates an error?
+Experiment with the different Python commands below.
+Which one will generate an error if you would try to execute them in the Python shell?
+Put differently, which Python command is invalid?

 *** =instructions
 - `(["a", "b", "c"] + ["d"]).index("b")`